metabase/metabase/docs/data-modeling/field-types.md

 ## Categorical

-- **Enum** - An abbreviation for “enumerated type,” the value of an enum draws on a predefined list of options.
+- **Enum**: An abbreviation for “enumerated type,” the value of an enum draws on a predefined list of options.
 An example of an enum would be a field for the months of the year.
-This list of twelve options is defined in makeup of the column, and no options outside this list would be valid.
+This list of twelve options is defined in the makeup of the column, and no options outside this list would be valid.
 - **Product**
-- **Source**.
-For example, the source of a visitor to your website.
+- **Source**: For example, the source of a visitor to your website.

 ## URLs